I feel like cold brew makes me extra jittery. Am I imagining things?

 To start, we can say with a good amount of certainty that the method of making cold brewing in itself — making coffee with cold water instead of hot — does nothing to extract extra caffeine from the coffee beans.
 Does that mean the extra jitter when you switch from hot to cold brew coffee when the mercury hits 65 is all in your imagination?
 Nope!
 As with any coffee brewing process, we have some more variables to think about.

 One of the first variables you have to consider in any coffee brewing process is the amount of cold brew coffee beans and water you’re using.
-You can definitely start with the same ratio of coffee grinds and water and, through adjusting grind-size, temperature, brew time, and a bunch of other variables, get noticeably different results in flavor.
-But for the most part, the majority of brewing recipes are aiming to get just about the same percentage of stuff out of the coffee grounds.
+You can definitely start with the same ratio of coffee grinds and water and, through adjusting grind size, temperature, brew time, and a bunch of other variables, get noticeably different results in flavor.
+But for the most part, the majority of cold brewing recipes aim to get just about the same percentage of stuff out of the coffee grounds.
 The ratio of coffee to water, then, is the main factor in determining how strong a coffee is.
 So if you cold brew a coffee and hot brew a coffee at the same ratio, they’ll have about the same amount of caffeine.

 However, most cold brews are in fact brewed stronger than hot coffees.
 Our cold brew recipe uses an 8:1 ratio of water to coffee grounds, making it twice as strong as the common hot brew ratio of 16:1.
 Remember though, that you’re usually watering down cold brew with ice, water, or the milk or creamer of your choice.
 Many coffee shops will fill half of a cold brew cup with ice, so if you’re seasonally (or just because you feel like it!) switching from a 16 fluid ounce cup of drip coffee to a 16 fluid ounce cup of cold brew, you’re just getting 8 fluid ounces of cold brew concentrate.
 Brewed twice as strong, that brings us right back to basically the same amount of total caffeine as your typical coffee.